jdigger/git-process/README.md

    out the branch associated with the pull request in your repository.
 5. If you get the thumbs up from the code-review, use "`git to-master`".
     * This will merge and push your changes into "`origin/master`", closing the pull request.
+    * If reviewing the pull request via the web interface was sufficient, or there is otherwise not a reason to explicitly checkout the branch first, you can use "`git to-master`" with the pull request number to combine both of these steps.
 5. If you still need to make changes, do so and use "`git sync`" to keep your branch on the server for that feature updated with your work until all issues have been resolved.